fhewett/simba/README.md

 ## What is SIMBA?

 The SIMBA Text Assistant is designed to improve your online reading experience.
 It is a plug-in that runs in your browser and provides summaries of the text found on web pages.
 Our models and code are open source.
-It has been designed for German-langugage text, but it may work on other languages.
+It has been designed for German-language text, but it may work on other languages.

 ## How does SIMBA work?